JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 #### Goal
 1. Uphold all 4 SLOs at all times.
-2. While upholding the SLOs: maximize the 3 stream quality parameters (fps, resolution, inference quality) The preference for the stream quality parameters should be resolution > fps > inference quality, if the performance impact is equal.
+2. While upholding the SLOs: maximize the 3 stream quality parameters (fps, resolution, inference quality)
+3. Learn the correct configuration for the 3 stream quality parameters over time The preference for the stream quality parameters should be resolution > fps > inference quality, if the performance impact is equal.